sitraka-/Sound-Systems/FAUST.md

 ## INTRODUCTION

 In this project, our focus will be directed towards a specific subset of FAUST's functionalities and capabilities.
-Specifically, we will concentrate on fundamental aspects of sound generation, including the utilisation of oscillators, basic frequency filtering, and [sample playback](FAUSTPLAYBACK.md).
+Specifically, we will concentrate on fundamental aspects of sound generation, including the use of oscillators, basic frequency filtering, and [sample playback](FAUSTPLAYBACK.md).
 We will also explore browser-based prototyping facilitated by the built-in [GUI library](FAUSTGUI.md), which offers a range of interactive components such as sliders, buttons, and more.

 Additionally, we will examine the implementation of FAUST _objects_ on [Teensy/Arduino](FAUSTARDUINO.md), focusing on the integration of [sensors](SENSORS.md) in place of onscreen sliders and buttons.
 Although we will not extensively explore concepts of [physical modeling](PM.md) within the context of FAUST, we will provide a brief overview for those who may find it relevant.